Weather & Temperature

 Mountain Thunderstorms - Their Formation and some Field-Forecasting Guidelines by Jim Bishop is a short read and will help you understand how a storm is building.
 Practical Mountain Weather by John Papineau gets into more detail into how weather forms in the mountains, including wind patterns etc. Mountain Weather by John Renner similarly has a large section on how weather in mountains generally works, and is then followed by regional examples in North America.

-It's highly recommended to have a basic understanding of how weather works - on longer trips you can't rely on forecasts.
+It's highly recommended to have a basic understanding of how weather works.
 Similar to reading the mountain, not just maps, it helps to be able to read the sky.

 Forecasts

 Windy has a nice map view of thunderstorm predictions fairly far out.
-Obviously accuracy at the tail end will be somewhat low, but it can be useful to visualize where a storm is coming from and maybe flip a loop to be low when it hits the worst, or be on the west if it's coming from the east or vice versa.
+Obviously accuracy at the tail end will be somewhat low, but it can be useful to visualize where a storm is coming from and maybe flip a loop to be low when it hits the worst etc.

 Open Summit has a great UI in their dedicated mobile apps - detailed two day forecasts for free, five day forecasts for $20 a month.
 Seems great for peakbagging, of less use for longer backpacking trips, but if you're already subscribed to Open Snow why not?